 - Trademarks: A trademark can be a logo, phrase, design, word or combination that distinguishes your business from competitors.
 One of the most recognizable examples of a registered trademark is McDonald’s golden arches.

-- Trade secrets: Trade secrets are confidential business information that provides economic value specifically because it isn’t public.
-Unlike patents, trade secrets can last indefinitely as long as the information is kept secure.
+- Trade secrets: Trade secret protection covers confidential business information — like formulas, customer lists or manufacturing techniques — that provides a competitive advantage.
+Unlike patents, trade secrets don’t expire after a set time, but they only remain protected as long as the business actively takes steps to keep them secret.
 Classic examples include Coca-Cola’s recipe, Google’s algorithm and WD-40’s formula.

 Intellectual property disputes can get complicated quickly.
 Rob Holmes, private investigator and founder of MI:33, describes IP as “a minefield” and advises evaluating the situation carefully before reaching out to anyone who may be using your IP.